mferreiras/angular/aio/content/guide/comparing-observables.en.md

 </table>

-## Observables en comparación con arrays
+## Observables compared to arrays

-Un observable produce valores a lo largo del tiempo.
-Se crea un array como un conjunto estático de valores.
-En cierto sentido, los observables son asíncronos mientras que los arrays son síncronos.
-En los siguientes ejemplos, ➞ implica entrega de valor asíncrono.
+An observable produces values over time.
+An array is created as a static set of values.
+In a sense, observables are asynchronous where arrays are synchronous.
+In the following examples, ➞ implies asynchronous value delivery.

 <table>
   <tr>